Saaqlainn/FrontEnd-Tasks/huddle-landing-page/ReadMe.md

-# Frontend Mentor - Hudle Landing Page Solution.
+# Frontend Mentor - Huddle Landing Page Solution.

 Hi!✋ This Is The Solutions To The Huddle Landing page On Frontend Mentor.